Code-Institute-Submissions/trigg4tables/README.md

 [Jasmine](https://jasmine.github.io/) Used to complete automated testing of JavaScript that didn’t involve DOM manipulation, audio, date or time functions – 22 specs 0 errors.

 Tests were developed after JavaScript code was refactored and signed off rather than during development.
 Being new to JavaScript meant code was heavily refactored twice during the project build.
 When code was stable, Jasmine tests were created and purposefully failed before passing again to ensure tests were running correctly.
+To keep the jQuery document on ready method, while allowing Jasmine testing, the functions to test were exposed as properties of a returned object.

 An output file and the required testing files are available at links below.
 To run the tests after the site has been cloned, open the test html file and view in any browser.